yacine-ammi/medical-data-migration-mongodb/README.md

 This project demonstrates a pipeline for ingesting medical data from CSV files into MongoDB, using Docker for containerization and Python for the ETL process.

-## 🧪 Practical Exercise: Migrating Medical Data to MongoDB

-(You can briefly restate the project objective here if you like)

 ## 🚀 Features

 *   Automated ETL process to load CSV data into MongoDB.